 Getting Started

-For the cross-course onboarding (registration, account setup, calendar, newsletter), read Joining a Cohort first.
+For the cross-course onboarding, read Joining a Cohort first.
+It covers registration, account setup, calendar, and newsletter updates.

 This page covers the Data Engineering Zoomcamp specifics.